eprouver/produce/source/goals/index.md

 Two milk goats needed.
 Two because they're heard animals, and milk goats because I like goat cheese.

 12. **Dig a walipini**
 A walipini is an underground greenhouse from Bolivia.
-Instead of digging a root cellar, I'll use this to boost year round harvesting, and I'll use the dirt I pull up to make an above ground "root cellar".
+Instead of digging a root cellar, I'll use this to boost year round harvesting, and I'll use the earth I pull up to make an above ground "root cellar".

 13. **Build earthbag storage dome**
 Hopefully an earthbag structure will have sufficient thermal mass to act as a root cellar.
 If not, I'll use it for storing other things.